Full Spectrum Terpenes

 Point 3 Biotech is researching and extracting full spectrum terpenes to create and distribute formulations under our OnPoint™ 4 Health brand.

 Using our unique, environment-friendly, and fully sustainable processes, we capture the full spectrum of terpenes represented in the plant without the need to dry our material.
-We then add specific, proven, all-natural compounds (like Vitamin D3) to create nutraceutical formulations that drive targeted responses.
+We then add specific, Health Canada approved, all-natural compounds (like Vitamin D3, Valarian Root and Krill oil) to create nutraceutical formulations that further drive targeted responses.

 Given the success of our full spectrum hemp formulations and the current restrictions of hemp products in some jurisdictions and occupations, we developed a line of full spectrum Hops-based formulations.
 Our Full Spectrum Hops based ‘Hemp Free’ formulations contain over 25 added botanical terpenes in similar ratios found in hemp.
 Thus, they act and taste similar to Hemp formulations.